Feature release: Real User Monitoring session inside Raygun Crash ReportingPosted Oct 21, 2016 | 3 min. (458 words)

 Many thanks to our customers for suggesting Raygun’s latest feature: a Real User Monitoring session inside Raygun Crash Reporting.

-If you use Raygun Crash Reporting, you will know that it provides the deep diagnostic details (like the stack trace) that you need to find an error to fix it.
+If you use Raygun Crash Reporting, you will know that it provides the deep diagnostic details (like the stacktrace) that you need to find an error in order to fix it.
 However, you may find yourself in a situation where the data is in an unexpected state and is a little tougher to diagnose.
 Your code may have passed every unit test, yet end users are still experiencing the error.

-These edge cases are usually caused by an unforeseen sequence of events, for example, the way the end user is traveling through your app combined with the browser they are using.
-This, in turn, makes it difficult to replicate the environment in which an error occurred making the debugging process a lot longer.
+These edge cases are usually caused by an unforeseen sequence of events, for example the way the end user is travelling through your app combined with the browser they are using.
+This in turn makes it difficult to replicate the environment in which an error occurred making the debugging process a lot longer.

 This is where the new Real User Monitoring session feature helps.
 When Raygun Crash Reporting receives an error, our new ‘Session’ tab will let you know the exact path the end user took to encounter the particular error, so you can find and fix it quickly.